How to Get a Construction Equipment & Machinery Trading License in Dubai

 Certain categories of construction equipment, particularly those with safety-critical applications such as elevated work platforms or pressure vessels, may require additional approvals from Dubai Municipality or relevant UAE ministries.
 Traders should verify product-specific requirements before commencing imports.

-The trading licence must be renewed annually, and licence holders are expected to maintain accurate records and comply with any ongoing regulatory reporting obligations set by the free zone authority.
+The trading license must be renewed annually, and license holders are expected to maintain accurate records and comply with any ongoing regulatory reporting obligations set by the free zone authority.
 Failure to renew on time can result in penalties or suspension of trading rights.

 Commercial Advantages and Market Opportunity for Equipment Traders